evemillicent/sp500.livedata/README.md

 Project Aim / Objectives:

-An automated live data fetcher, which uses return data of the S&P 500, interest rate data, inflation indidcators amongst other macroeconomic factors to determine influence of each using simple regression analysis.
+An automated live data fetcher, which uses return data of the S&P 500, interest rate data, inflation indicators among other macroeconomic factors to determine influence of each using simple regression analysis.
 Combines live financial data retrieval, regression modelling and strategy backtesting in a single, reproducible notebook.

 Key Features: